slerman12/Help-me/2-Opposing-views.md

 <img width="300" alt="Screenshot 2024-03-12 at 8 10 34 PM" src="https://github.com/slerman12/Detective-Sam/assets/9126603/d5414cba-2012-42f9-b516-f06dd8760cad">
 </p>

-I'm impressed he was able to write at all.
+It's great<!--I'm impressed--> he was able to write at all.
 He had depression, was in the hospital for depression, was being treated for depression, was medicated for depression, and was electroshocked weekly, for depression.

 Meanwhile, I was being brain damaged by benzos, but who could've known that?
 (I did, because I made the case articulately, sufficiently so, to all of my psychiatrists.
 As I predicted, longer-term benzo use is dangerous, causes extreme physical dependence, and can result in unthinkable suffering).